 All properties are valued from the same date, to make sure they’re assessed on a level basis.
 For example, rating lists that came into effect on 1 April 2010 are all based on a 1 April 2008 valuation date.

 The Valuation Office Agency (VOA) gathers as much information as possible on the actual rents paid for properties throughout England.
 It uses this evidence and other information to determine the levels of rental value appropriate in a particular location for a particular type of property.

 You can use the form below to set up a direct debit for business rates, paying in 10 or 12 monthly instalments.

 You can also pay online by credit or debit card.

 Go to GOV.UK: Business rates for more information.

-General explanatory notes from the government Department for Communities and Local Government (DCLG) are provided below.
+General explanatory notes from the government are provided below.

 Contact us to discuss your business rates payments.